lolabray/lolabot/README.md

 ## 🧐 About <a name = "about"></a>
 LolaBot was developed by a camgirl who was looking for a way to control her lovense toys in her discord server.
-<br>LolaBot is contolled by slash commands (example: /high) that activate the toys via the discord bot.
+<br>LolaBot is controlled by slash commands (example: /high) that activate the toys via the discord bot.

 ## 🎥 Demo <a name = "demo"></a>
 ![Working](https://i.imgur.com/RgKnOGj.gif)

 ## 🎈 Usage <a name = "usage"></a>

-To use the bot, type into your discord server after installation:
+To use the bot, use the following slash commands once you've installed the bot
 ```md
 **LolaBot Commands:**